Infrastructure

 “Our target is three million acres; we have a total of about 670,000 acres, which is not enough to give us the food security that we need,” Ms. Wahome said.

-The government believes the PPPs will promote the adoption of innovative technologies and sustainable water management practices, including the application of efficient irrigation systems, rainwater harvesting and conservation.
+The government believes the PPPs will promote the adoption of innovative technologies and sustainable water management practices, including the application of efficient irrigation systems, rainwater harvesting, and conservation.

 “By adopting innovative financing models and optimising operational efficiency, the Ministry aims to ensure that water services are accessible and affordable to all Kenyan citizens,” the CS said.

-In the past decade, the government has signed deals valued at more than Sh700 billion for construction of mega dams in various parts of the country.
+In the past decade, the government has signed deals valued at more than Sh700 billion for the construction of mega dams in various parts of the country.

 At least five mega dams are already under construction at a cost of more than Sh156 billion.
 These projects were signed after Uhuru Kenyatta’s Jubilee administration took over leadership in 2013.